Robust self-testing and certified randomness based on chained Bell inequality: Introduction

 In a real experimental setup, the inevitable noise in the quantum system hinders achieving the optimal quantum violation of a Bell inequality.
 This necessitates that self-testing techniques be resilient to a noisy state and imperfect devices.
 The robust self-testing of bipartite entangled states and local measurements with an emphasis on noise tolerance has been studied \cite{McKague2012,Kaniewski2016, McKague2014, Bamps2015, Supic2016, Wu2014, Bowles2018/2}.
-This was extended to three-qubit W states \cite{Wu2014} and multipartite states \cite{Rksingh2024, Panwar2023, Sarkar2022, Zhang2019}.
+This was extended to three-qubit W states \cite{Wu2014} and multipartite states \cite{Singh2025, Panwar2023, Sarkar2022, Zhang2019}.
 Recently, the self-testing protocols is explored to quantum networks \cite{Agresti2021}.

-In this work, we propose a DI self-testing protocol based on the well-known chained Bell inequality, featuring an arbitrary $n$ number of measurement settings for both parties.
-Note that the DI self-testing corresponding to a Bell test featuring two inputs commonly uses the Jordan Lemma which proves that there exists a basis so that two dichotomic observables can be block diagonalized, in blocks of dimension $2\times 2$.
+In this paper, we propose a DI self-testing protocol based on the arbitrary-input chained Bell inequality \cite{Braunstein1990}, featuring an arbitrary $n$ number of measurement settings for both parties.
+Note that the DI self-testing corresponding to a Bell test featuring two inputs commonly uses the Jordan Lemma \selectlanguage{french}\cite{Jordanlemma}, \selectlanguage{english} which proves that there exists a basis so that two dichotomic observables can be block diagonalized, in blocks of dimension $2\times 2$.
 However, the Jordan lemma does not extend to cases involving more than two measurements or outcomes, which makes DI self-testing quite challenging.
-We circumvent this shortcoming by developing an elegant SOS approach that enables a dimension-independent derivation of the optimal quantum violation.
-Crucially, the quantum state and observables are directly self-tested from the optimization conditions of the SOS method, in contrast to earlier works \cite{Supic2016} that assume the two-qubit system.
+We circumvent this shortcoming by introducing a systematic and elegant SOS approach that enables a dimension-independent derivation of the optimal quantum violation.
+Crucially, the quantum state and observables are directly self-tested from the optimization conditions of the SOS method.

 Further, to authenticate the DI certification, we introduce the swap-circuit method to prove the existence of the local isometry necessary for self-testing both the quantum state and the measurement settings.
-Moreover, we demonstrate the application of our self-testing scheme by generating two bits of DI randomness for a higher value of odd $n$.
 Furthermore, we develop a robust self-testing scheme to account for noise, ensuring the effectiveness of the generated randomness in practical experimental implementation.
-We show that with increasing value of $n$, the DI self-testing becomes more robust.
+Crucially, we demonstrate that with higher value of $n$, the DI self-testing becomes more robust so that the state can be extracted with improved fidelity.
+As an application of our scheme, we demonstrate the generation of two-bit DI randomness for a higher value of odd $n$ and analyzed the robustness of the generated randomness.